kundanthota/humanet/README.md

 ## Humanet for 3D Shape and Clothing Measurements

-pytorch implementation of the humanet, an auto-encoder, for **human shape space** with pose-independent, introduced in the CVPR 2020 paper:
+pytorch implementation of the humanet, an auto-encoder, for **human shape space** with pose-independent, introduced:

 **Estimation of 3D Body Shape and Clothing Measurements from Frontal- and Side-view Images** <br>
 Kundan Thota, Sungho Suh, Bo Zhou, Paul Lukowicz<br>